Trisfald/veridia-rpg/Rulebook.md

 ### Knock out

 Perform an attack like you would normally do.
 Instead of dealing damage check if the injury inflicted would have made the target reach the health level *incapacitated* or worse; if so, the opponent is knocked out.
-Be careful: matches inflict real damage (ignore quirks depending on matches) and can even kill the other person.
+Be careful: matches inflict real damage and can even kill the other person.

 ### Grapple